gong-hao/V.A.R/README.md

 ## How I do this?

 In each article, I will only pick one small topic, then make compare and contrast to each framework.
-It should be short and easy to understand because I have no patience to read and write long documentation.
-Plus, it should be written in a hilarious tone life should be full of humor.
+It should be short and easy to understand because I have no patience to read and write long paragraphs.
+Plus, it should be written in a hilarious tone because life should be full of humor.
 Finally, I will give scores for them to evaluate who does well.
 Hopefully, the one that gets the highest score is my ideal framework.

 ## <del>Why I actually do this?</del>